9 stories from a year talking to Slack, Webex, & Microsoft Teams customers

 I’ve been talking to Slack, Webex, & Microsoft Teams customers for roughly a year now.

-I regularly share my findings and experiences on my LinkedIn so this post is a roundup of anecdotes, lessons, and fun stories from my first year talking with Slack, Webex, & Microsoft Teams customers about interoperability, their collaboration issues, and how their businesses work.
+This post is a roundup of anecdotes, lessons, and fun stories from my first year talking with Slack, Webex, & Microsoft Teams customers about interoperability, their collaboration issues, and how their businesses work.

 1 – Why can’t we all just collaborate?